simon-frankau/floppy-decode/README.md

 ## Does it work?

 I've extracted a boot sector that looks good to me!

+For more details, look at https://arbitrary.name/blog/all/floppy.html for the hardware side, and https://arbitrary.name/blog/all/floppy2.html for the software, on my blog.

 It's not terribly clever, so if there's a pulse with ambiguous timing it might get out of sync, and stay out of sync, and produce bad data.